karan-nanda/Llama-transformer/README.md

 ## Dependencies

-- PyTorch
-- SentencePiece
-- tqdm
-- Other dependencies as listed in `requirements.txt`
+- PyTorch and its dependencies

 ## License